How to cook wheat

 There are two overall types of wheat berries: hard and soft.
-The soft tend to be a little more friendly when cooked whereas the hard never loose their chewy texture.
-Both the hard and soft wheat berries have red and white varieties (but really there is no major difference.
-Cooking instructions for wheat berries can be found here.
+The soft tend to be a little more friendly when cooked, whereas the hard never lose their chewy texture.
+Both hard and soft wheat berries come in red and white varieties.
+I find the hard red varieties to be the strongest in taste and texture, while the soft white wheat is a bit more delicate.

-For milling flour, the hard wheat berries are great for your regular wheat flour while the soft wheat berries are perfect for a whole wheat pastry flour.
-I’ve learned to experiment with different wheat berries to find which ones I like best for my flour!
+Flour: Hard wheat berries are great for your regular wheat flour, while soft wheat berries are perfect for a whole wheat pastry flour.
+I’ve learned to experiment with different wheat berries to find which ones I like best for my flour, and also according to what I’m making.